 - Reuse your own grocery bags – give yourself an extra green star if you use

 - Don’t buy new frugal living books – use the library or buy used via charity/thrift shops

 - Daily newspapers – no need to buy the paper version you can usually read them online for free these days

 - Cut down on buying new clothes – create your own work uniform, wear what you have or buy from charity/thrift shops

 - Buy fruit & veg at your local market – if time allows, cheaper than the grocery store and usually not wrapped in plastic

 - Don’t buy and pay for air fresheners – fresh air is free to use by opening a window

-- Paper towels – don’t buy or use these, you can use up-cycled rags or your usual dishcloth instead
+- Paper towels – don’t buy or use these, you can use up-cycled rags or opt for

 - (Extreme) Do the same but for toilet paper – if you use rags in place of toilet paper award yourself 100 green stars!